What does the hits limit mean?

 - Leverage browser caching to reduce the number of hits for subsequent page views.

 - Enable a caching service like Cloudflare on your website to reduce requests to static files.

-If your hits usage is still too high after following the recommendations above (or you are having trouble applying the tips to your website), please consider to upgrade your account to premium hosting.
+If your hits usage is still too high after following the recommendations here (or you are having trouble applying the tips to your website), please consider upgrading your account to premium hosting.

 With premium hosting, there is no limit on how many hits your website can get.
 All the other resource limits are far more generous as well, so your website can continue to grow.
 Add to that the other great features of premium hosting, like automatic free SSL certificates, Cloudflare RailGun and an award winning cloud hosting platform, and you can be sure your website will stay fast and reliable!